Notebook: Could struggling Mariners rookie Yusei Kikuchi miss his next scheduled start?

 Whether he pitches another inning or skips his next start altogether, Servais expects a similar response.

-“It’s a totally different game (in major league baseball),” Servais said.
+“It’s a totally different game (in major-league baseball),” Servais said.
 “The baseball’s different.
 The league’s different.
 There’s more power in this league.
 It’s a constant transition.

 “Some things he’s handled easier than others.
 He’s a learner.
 He learns very quickly and he wants to be really good.
 So he’s going to be fine.”